sandialabs/pyapprox/docs/source/install.rst

 The above has solved errors such as
 "ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
 Expected 96 from C header, got 88 from PyObject"

+A pure pip-based installation on OSX M1 is not recommended.
+Installing scipy with pip is very difficult on this platform and requires expert intervention.
+Instead install scipy with Conda and everything should work well.

 Sometimes developers need to remove all files generated when installing.
 To do this use::

   python setup.py clean --all